3DPrintDemon/Demon_Essentials_Voron_2.4_Edition/README.md

 ```
 sudo nano /boot/config.txt
 ```
-Then near the bottom of the file at the end of the first section & in the space BEFORE the start of the [CM4] section paste in:
+Then near the bottom of the file at the end of the first section & in the space BEFORE the start of the `[CM4]` section paste in:
 ```
-gpio=16=op,dh # Example GPIO pin, chose a GPIO pin to control power device’s PSon pin
+gpio=16=op,dh # Example GPIO pin, choose a GPIO pin to control power device’s PSon pin
 ```
 Then use the commands at the bottom of the screen to exit & save the file.